Vasanth-44/Machine-Learning/README.md

 # Machine-Learining
-This are my projects that i Build using the Machine Learning Algorithms
+These are my projects that I Build using the Machine Learning Algorithms.